-Anyone who isn’t 65-67 yet may consider taking early retirement instead of applying for SSDI payments.
+Anyone who isn’t 66 or 67 yet may consider taking early retirement instead of applying for SSDI payments.
 Because the claims process is complicated and not everyone can qualify, some individuals feel early retirement is the better option.
 Other people think there’s some stigma associated with accepting disability benefits at all, regardless of your mental or physical condition.
 If you’re considering collecting Social Security retirement benefits before you’re technically eligible, be aware that it includes some significant drawbacks.

-The most important issue with taking out early retirement is that your benefit amount is permanently reduced.
-The total amount you’ll get depends on how many months you have left before reaching your full retirement age.
+The most important issue with taking early retirement instead of SSDI is that your benefit amount is permanently reduced.
+The total amount you’ll get depends on how many months you have left before reaching full retirement age.
 Ultimately, if you opt for early retirement, you’re giving up the chance to receive your full benefit amount going forward.
 This could mean losing 35% of your Social Security benefit amount for life if you start drawing at 62 and your normal retirement age is 67.

 If you qualify for SSDI payments, your check is the same amount you’ll receive upon reaching full retirement age.
 Bear in mind, though, that not everyone can qualify for SSDI.
-If you’re interested in applying for SSDI, remember that it’s easier to get your claim approved once you turn 60.
+If you’re interested in applying for SSDI, remember that it’s easier to get your claim approved once you turn 50.
 Part of the SSA’s disability review process includes “grid rules” (see tables here) that decide whether a person is disabled.
-Claimants over 60 may have an easier time getting their disability claims approved with the SSA.
+Claimants over 60 may have an even easier time getting the SSA to approve their disability claims.
 That’s because older workers can have a hard time learning new job skills and/or transitioning into different careers.
 They may also have a lower capacity for doing physical labor, or need additional education to re-enter the workforce successfully.
 If you have a college degree and can perform mostly low-impact work duties, you may not qualify for SSDI payments.